Adamage/tutorials/tutorials/pytorch/tut1_basics/README.md

 ```

 ### Evaluate the model
-Since we have detached our model from it's training from it's training device,
+Since we have detached our model from it's training device, the device is now
-the device is now free again and we can use it for the evaluation stage,
+free again and we can use it for the evaluation stage, instead of using
-instead of using the CPU.
-It is a good idea to use an IPU when evaluating your
+the CPU.
+It is a good idea to use an IPU when evaluating your model on a CPU
-model on a CPU is slow - be it because the test dataset is large and/or the
+is slow - be it because the test dataset is large and/or the model
-model is complex - since IPUs are blazing [fast](https://www.graphcore.ai/posts/new-graphcore-ipu-benchmarks).
+is complex - since IPUs are blazing [fast](https://www.graphcore.ai/posts/new-graphcore-ipu-benchmarks).

 The steps taken below to define the model for evaluation essentially allow it
 to run in inference mode.
 Therefore, you can follow the same steps to use